jpmckinney/pupa-ruby/README.md

 * write a simple Cat class that is compatible with Pupa.rb
 * use mixins to add Popolo properties to your class
 * write a processor to extract Cat objects from the Internet
+* register an extraction task with Pupa.rb
 * run the processor to save the Cat objects to MongoDB

 The [bill.rb](http://opennorth.github.io/pupa-ruby/docs/bill.html) example shows you how to:

 * create relations between objects
-* register an extraction task with Pupa.rb
+* relate two objects, even if you do not know the ID of one object
-* write individual extraction tasks
+* write separate extraction tasks for different types of data
-* run each task in the processor
+* run each extraction task separately

+The [legislator.rb](http://opennorth.github.io/pupa-ruby/docs/legislator.html) example shows you how to:

+* use a different HTTP client than the default [Faraday](https://github.com/lostisland/faraday)
+* select an extraction method according to criteria like the legislative term
+* pass selection criteria to the processor before running extraction tasks

 * [TODO] register a transformation task with Pupa.rb
 * [TODO] run the processor's transformation task